 The diagnosis is suspected in patients with unexplained clinical or laboratory evidence of liver disease, particularly in those with known risk factors, such as bone marrow or hematopoietic cell transplantation.

 Laboratory results are nonspecific: elevated aminotransferase and conjugated bilirubin levels.
-PT/INR becomes abnormal when disease is severe.
+Prothrombin time/international normalized ratio (PT/INR) becomes abnormal when disease is severe.
 Ultrasonography shows retrograde flow in the portal vein.

-If the diagnosis is unclear, invasive tests become necessary—eg, liver biopsy or measurement of the portal-hepatic venous pressure gradient (a pressure gradient > 10 mm Hg suggests veno-occlusive disease).
+If the diagnosis is unclear, invasive tests become necessary—eg, liver biopsy or measurement of the portal-hepatic venous pressure gradient (a pressure gradient > 10 mm Hg suggests sinusoidal obstruction syndrome).
 Measuring the pressure across the liver entails inserting a catheter percutaneously into a hepatic vein and then wedging it into the liver.
 This wedged pressure reflects portal vein pressure.
 (An exception is portal vein thrombosis; in this case, the pressure is normal despite portal hypertension.)

 Most patients have mild to moderate disease and do quite well.
-Transjugular intrahepatic portosystemic shunting (TIPS) can be tried for relief of portal hypertension, but has not yet been shown to prolong survival, particularly when veno-occlusive disease is severe.
-In 25%, veno-occlusive disease is severe, accompanied by fulminant liver failure.
-Liver transplantation is a last resort.
+Transjugular intrahepatic portosystemic shunting (TIPS) can be tried for relief of portal hypertension, but has not yet been shown to prolong survival, particularly when sinusoidal obstruction syndrome is severe.
+In 25%, sinusoidal obstruction syndrome is severe, accompanied by fulminant liver failure.
+Liver transplantation is a last resort in highly selected patients.